MicrosoftDocs/azure-ai-docs/articles/search/index-similarity-and-scoring.md

 You can consume these data points in [custom scoring solutions](https://github.com/Azure-Samples/search-ranking-tutorial) or use the information to debug search relevance problems.

-The featuresMode parameter isn't documeted in the REST APIs, but you can use it on a preview REST API call to Search Documents.
+The featuresMode parameter isn't documented in the REST APIs, but you can use it on a preview REST API call to Search Documents.

 ## Number of ranked results in a full text query response